Healthcare/Pre-Medicine Internships Abroad

 As part of the program, you will be attending lectures and simulations throughout your rotations in the morning hours and participating in medical and hygiene clinics during the afternoons.

 What is the structure of your programs?
 Will there be in-country support?
 Will my family back home have a single point of contact in case of emergencies?

 Interning in a foreign country can be a rewarding and life-changing experience but it can also be quite challenging.
 It is important for interns to assure their chosen organization provides structured experiences with ample local support.
 For families and loved ones back home, it is equally important that such organizations provide a single-point of contact that can be reached in case of an emergency.
 IMA’s programs balance structure with ample local guidance and 24-hour, U.S.-based support for interns and their loved ones.

 Most interns prefer to book their own flights.
 However, our team in the United States can assist with your flight bookings at no additional cost.
 If you would like us to help, please let us know and we will take care of the bookings on your behalf.

-For the pre-trip vaccinations and medications for malaria prophylaxis, we recommend that you consult your primary care physician or a travel medicine specialist for detailed information.
-We also recommend reviewing the CDC Health Information for Traveler’s to Kenya.
-If you or your doctor have any questions once you have examined this document, please contact us at email@example.com.
+For pre-trip vaccinations and medications for malaria prophylaxis, we recommend that you consult your primary care physician or a travel medicine specialist for detailed information.
+We also recommend reviewing the CDC Health Information for Travelers to Kenya, Tanzania, and Uganda.
+If you or your healthcare provider have any questions, please contact us at email@example.com.